This page contains affiliate links. Please read our disclosure for more info.

 SafetyWing has several advantages over other travel insurance— you can purchase a policy when you are already abroad (with a few exceptions), pay every 28 days, and they cover COVID–19.

-This detailed SafetyWing insurance review focuses on their Nomad Insurance, the most affordable plan, which we used.
+This detailed SafetyWing insurance review focuses on their Nomad Insurance Essential, the most affordable plan, which we used.
 I explore the pros and cons, what exactly is covered, and how much it costs.

-I also compare it to SafetyWing’s Nomad Health plan, which is more comprehensive global health insurance, as well as to other long term travel insurance policies, World Nomads, True Traveller, and Heymondo (all of which we’ve used before).
+I also compare it to SafetyWing’s Nomad Insurance Complete plan, which is more comprehensive global health insurance, as well as to other long term travel insurance policies, World Nomads, True Traveller, and Heymondo (all of which we’ve used before).

 Contents